 Fish oil capsules vary in quality.
 Distilled purified fish oil is thought by many to be the very best quality.

-Don’t take any chances on the quality of some “mystery fish” oil … the very best kind we’ve ever found in our endless research is this amazing best quality fish oil
+Don’t take any chances on the quality of some “mystery fish” oil … the very best kind we’ve ever found in our endless research is this amazing fish oil.

 Warning: Your doctor will probably tell you, do not take flaxseed oil during pregnancy.